TheEpic0ne/HelpDatblockCom/docs/datearth.md

 #### Fallen towns
 If a town enters a ruined state, the town may be looted of containers and valuable blocks.
 Valuable blocks are ore and mineral blocks, enchanting tables, bookshelves, beacons, conduits, ender chests, anvils, and brewing stands.
 Blocks can be destroyed in ruined towns, but blocks may only be broken to get through barriers such as doors or walls to valuables.
 Any excessive or unnecessary breaking will be punished.
 The ruined state lasts one day whereafter the town is fully deleted.
 The first to claim the town again is the rightful owner of the town.

+#### Fair wars
+Any use of bugs or unintended behavior to gain an advantage in a siege will be punished.
+Use common sense or ask staff if unsure.

 ### Tips

 #### Fortify or abandon outposts